Manishthakur1297/Manishthakur1297/README.md

 ### Hi there, I'm Manish Thakur 👋

-## I'm a Software Developer and Learner!!
+## I'm a Software Developer and Learner!

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on open source projects